2015 Spring Season * Metropolitan Opera House

 Where can we purchase souvenirs?

-ABT has Gift Boutiques located on the Orchestra Level and the Grand
+ABT has a Gift Boutique located on the Grand

 Tier Level of the Theater (near the Revlon Bar) during performances